zoeller-io/zoeller-io-site/pages/uses.en.md

 Ansible / To automate apps and infrastructure.

 ## Productivity

 Obsidian / This tool I use to organize my notes.

 Syncthing / To sync files between my devices.

+ChatGPT / To gain insights, generate texts and automate tasks.

 ## Meta